Keep Your Soul: A Tribute to Doug Sahm

 Keep Your Soul: A Tribute to Doug Sahm is a 2009 tribute album to the late Doug Sahm, released on Vanguard Records.

 History and critical reception

-Sahm died of a heart attack, in Taos, New Mexico, on November 18, 1999, days after his 58th birthday.
+Sahm died of a heart attack, in Taos, New Mexico, on November 18, 1999, twelve days after his 58th birthday.
 As co-producer Bill Bentley recalls, "Shawn Sahm and I tried to do a tribute album right after Doug Sahm died in 1999, but it was just too soon.
 Ten years later, we found a partner in Vanguard Records, through David Katznelson, and it all fell together."

 The album, described as "a warm evocation of Sahm's spirit and sensibility, how he effortlessly encompassed almost every element of Texan music", was favourably reviewed: